ccao-data/service-spark-iasworld/README.md

    take precedence over all other overrides.
 They are defined in `config/table_definitions.yaml`.

+> [!WARNING]
+> `NUMERIC` types are implicitly converted to `DECIMAL(10,0)` because as of
+> 2024, all `NUMERIC` columns without a specified precision and scale are
+> actually just integers.
+If this changes in the future, it's possible that
+> we could begin to silently truncate numbers via this implicit type
+> conversion.
+As such, stay on top of schema updates from the iasWorld team.

 ### Constructing jobs

 Predicates, filters, and partitions are Spark concepts used to construct